 - lowered immunity due to disease or treatment such as steroids or cancer therapy

-- a chronic neurological condition such as stroke, multiple sclerosis or a condition that affects your nervous system such as cerebral palsy
+- a chronic neurological condition such as stroke, multiple sclerosis or a condition that affects the nervous system such as cerebral palsy

-- any other serious medical condition – check with your doctor if you are unsure
+- any other serious medical condition, ask your doctor if you're unsure

-You should get the vaccine even if you got it last year and even if you feel fit and healthy now.
+You should get the vaccine even if you got it last year and you feel fit and healthy now.

 Flu vaccine in pregnancy

-The flu vaccine is very safe for both pregnant women and their babies.
-If you are pregnant, you should get the vaccine as soon as possible – the sooner you get the vaccine, the sooner you and your baby will be protected from flu.
+The flu vaccine is safe for pregnant women and their babies.
+If you're pregnant, you should get the vaccine to protect you and your baby from flu, regardless of your stage of pregnancy.

 How the flu vaccine works

-Flu vaccine is made from small parts of the flu virus.
-Around a week after you get the vaccine, your body makes antibodies to the vaccine viruses.
-These antibodies help to protect you against flu.
+A week after you get the vaccine, your body makes antibodies to the vaccine viruses.
+These antibodies help protect you against flu.